 In IELTS Reading, your biggest enemy is the clock.
+Mastering time management is the key to a higher band score.
 You have three passages to read in an hour, so you are going to be in a hurry — and when you rush, it’s easy to make mistakes.
 So it’s important to do some of the hard work before you even arrive at the exam hall.
-Try to spend 15 minutes, right now, reading and digesting three important facts about multiple choice questions in the Reading test.
+Prepare your exam skills and try to spend 15 minutes, right now, reading and digesting three important facts about multiple choice questions in the Reading test.

 How many answers?